Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 A diff(erence) mask is any mask clip generated using the variance of two clips.
-There are many different ways to use this type of mask, from limiting a difference to a threshold, processing a filtered difference itself, or smoothing → processing the clean clip →
+There are many different ways to use this type of mask: limiting a difference to a threshold, processing a filtered difference itself, or smoothing → processing the clean clip →